Dan-R-Sco/flower_classifier/README.md

 ### Version control

-I have tried to manage the version control based on [this article](https://towardsdatascience.com/version-control-with-jupyter-notebooks-f096f4d7035a).
+I have tried to manage the versions based on [this article](https://towardsdatascience.com/version-control-with-jupyter-notebooks-f096f4d7035a).
 However, because I'd run the code on Colab it became complecated to control versions, but it was still managed.

 ## Summary